KWSNick/filmnight/README.md

 * Minus button allowed user to enter -1 into the orderform when the page first loads.
 However the form validation will not allow this to be submitted.
 (Rectified by using JS to check if the value is 0 after the page has loaded.)

 * Remember me button on sign in page doesn't perform a function.

+* When a film is purchased the "added to your collection appears multiple times and even when the title is already in the collection.

 # Deployment
 The Site is stored on GitHub pages and hosted on Heroku.
 These are linked by connecting the github repository to the